May.

 Yves Gastou in Paris specializes in 20th century furnishings and that’s where Jean-Louis found this incredible Gilbert Poillerat cabinet (love!!) and the André Arbus lamps.

-Probably my favorite room in the “18th century loft” is the master bedroom (above and below).
-Clean, fresh, comfortable and luxe all in one!
+Probably my favorite room is the master bedroom.
+Clean, comfortable and luxe all in one!
 Due to the light cast throughout the apartment, Jean-Louis chose to use a taupe, khaki and blue color palette that helped create a cozy and inviting bedroom.
 And a unique design trick was Jean-Louis’s use of Mokuba ribbon to outline the bedroom walls for that perfect mix of texture and pattern.

 Photos: Miguel Flores-Vianna